qichaozhao/zip2fips/README.md

 makejson.py constructs the json dictionary from zip code to county code from the zipcty files.
 The output is in zip2fips.json.

+revere_json.py contains code to generate the reverse fips2zips mapping, which is stored in fip2zips.json.

 The state_fips.json file was made by hand, where "by hand" means I copy-and-pasted [this table](https://en.wikipedia.org/wiki/Federal_Information_Processing_Standard_state_code#FIPS_state_codes) and